-Keep in mind that the leader’s vision should support the organization's broader goals, so it’s important to understand the company’s objectives first.
+Keep in mind that the leader’s vision should support the organization's broader long-term goals, so it’s important to understand the company’s objectives first.
 Unfortunately, research shows that only 28% of managers responsible for executing strategy could list three of their company’s strategic priorities.

 Make sure that you connect with other leaders to grasp those objectives and then connect those to what your team is focused on.
 That gives the necessary context and also helps your team feel more motivated to pursue those goals.

 Transformational leadership is about improvement, which means you can never get too comfortable with the way things work right now.

 Keep a close eye on your team's processes and workflows to find sticking points and things that aren’t working as well as they should be.
 Your project wrap-up conversations are also a good opportunity to figure out how you can streamline the work you do.

 When 51% of employees say dated business processes prevent them from doing their jobs effectively, you must monitor not only what’s getting done but how it’s getting done.

 3. Regularly solicit feedback

 Your employees or project team members are the ones who are in the trenches and have insight into what’s working and what isn’t.
 You should be asking for their opinions and insights about what’s going well and what needs to change.

 Whether it’s part of your regular team meetings or project kickoffs, or a more formalized process or conversation, ensure you’re offering plenty of opportunities for employees to chime in with their suggestions and feedback.